vue-macros/vue-macros/docs/guide/getting-started.md

 }
 ```

 :tada: Congratulations!
-You have successfully set up unplugin-vue-macros.
+You have successfully set up `unplugin-vue-macros`.

 To learn more about the macros, please visit [All Macros](/macros/) :laughing:.